eng-analytics-strategy-mirek/eng-analytics-strategy-mirek/README.md

 By identifying this, I implemented Selective Assembly to pair those parts differently.

 The AI Driven Supplier Optimization

 In this project, I act as an Analytical Strategist to solve a classic manufacturing bottleneck: Supplier 8D response delays.
 Using a synthetic dataset of 500+ quality reports, I built a Python-based Predictive Model to identify the hidden drivers of resolution latency.
-+Technical Stack: Python (Pandas, Scikit-Learn), Random Forest +Regressor, and Statistical Outlier Detection.
++ Technical Stack: Python (Pandas, Scikit-Learn), Random Forest
++ Regressor, and Statistical Outlier Detection.
-+Strategic Insight: Identified "Supplier Past-Due History" and "Component Category" as the primary predictors of delay—not just defect severity.
++ Strategic Insight: Identified "Supplier Past-Due History" and "Component Category" as the primary predictors of delay—not just defect severity.
-+Business ROI: Proposed a data-driven triage system to reduce Mean Time to Resolve (MTTR) by prioritizing high-risk bottlenecks.
++ Business ROI: Proposed a data-driven triage system to reduce Mean Time to Resolve (MTTR) by prioritizing high-risk bottlenecks.
-+Process: Statistical Hypothesis Testing: Hypothesis: Does Supplier Tier significantly impact 8D resolution latency?
++ Process: Statistical Hypothesis Testing:
+  + Hypothesis: Does Supplier Tier significantly impact 8D resolution latency?
-Null Hypothesis ( H0 ): There is no difference in mean resolution time between Tier 1 and Tier 3 suppliers.
+  + Null Hypothesis ( H0 ): There is no difference in mean resolution time between Tier 1 and Tier 3 suppliers.
-Alternative Hypothesis ( Ha ): Tier 3 suppliers take significantly longer to resolve 8Ds than Tier 1 suppliers.
+  + Alternative Hypothesis ( Ha ): Tier 3 suppliers take significantly longer to resolve 8Ds than Tier 1 suppliers.
-Confidence Level: 95% ( α=0.05 )
+  + Confidence Level: 95% ( α=0.05 )

 ---